Siege of Gravelines

-The 1644 siege of Gravelines took place during the 1635 to 1659 Franco-Spanish War.
+The Siege of Gravelines, May to July 1644, took place during the 1635–1659 Franco-Spanish War.
 A French army captured the port of Gravelines, then in the Spanish Netherlands, now the Pas-de-Calais region of northern France.

 Siege operations began on 28 May 1644 and the town surrendered on 28 July.
-Recaptured by the Spanish in 1652, it changed hands again in 1658 and was ceded to France in the 1659 Treaty of the Pyrenees.
+Recaptured by the Spanish in 1652, it changed hands again in 1658 before being ceded to France permanently in the 1659 Treaty of the Pyrenees.

 Background

-17th century Europe was dominated by the struggle between the Bourbon kings of France, and their Habsburg rivals in Spain and the Holy Roman Empire.
+17th century Europe was dominated by the long running French–Habsburg rivalry between France, and their Habsburg rivals in Spain and the Holy Roman Empire.
 Habsburg territories in the Spanish Netherlands, Franche-Comté, and the Pyrenees blocked French expansion, and made it vulnerable to invasion.
-Despite their own Catholicism, the Bourbons supported Habsburg opponents irrespective of religion, including the Muslim Ottomans.
+Despite their shared Catholicism, the French supported Habsburg opponents irrespective of religion, including the Muslim Ottomans.
+They also backed Protestant allies in the Dutch revolt, and 1618 to 1648 Thirty Years' War.

-From 1622 to 1630, France was occupied suppressing Protestant revolts at home, while backing Protestant allies in the Dutch revolt, and 1618 to 1648 Thirty Years' War.
-In 1635, Louis XIII agreed to divide the Spanish Netherlands with the Dutch, and declared war on Spain.
+In 1635, Louis XIII agreed to divide the Spanish Netherlands with the Dutch Republic, and declared war on Spain.
 The Spanish repulsed a French attack in the Netherlands and in 1636 took the offensive, reaching Corbie in Northern France before withdrawing.
 This led to a change in tactics; the French refocused on strengthening their borders, capturing Arras in 1640, then Perpignan two years later.
-On 19 May 1643, the main Spanish army was defeated by D'Enghien, later Le Grand Condé, at Rocroi, which was followed by advances in the strategic Lorraine region.
+On 19 May 1643, the Spanish Army of Flanders was defeated by Condé, at Rocroi, which was followed by advances in the strategic Lorraine region.

 Shortly before Rocroi, Louis XIII died and was succeeded by his five year old son, Louis XIV.
 His minority led to a power struggle between his mother, Anne of Austria, supported by Cardinal Mazarin, and his uncle, Gaston, duc d'Orléans.
-Allegedly jealous of D'Enghien, Orléans insisted on an offensive in French Flanders, rather than consolidating the gains of 1643.
+Allegedly jealous of Condé, Orléans insisted on an offensive in French Flanders, rather than consolidating the gains of 1643.

 The main objective for 1644 was Gravelines, one end of a line of defences along the border between France and the Spanish Netherlands.
 The Dutch would simultaneously attack Sas van Gent in the north, while their fleet prevented the Spanish resupplying Gravelines.
-Faced by this double threat, Francisco de Melo, Governor of the Spanish Netherlands, prioritised retaining the northern Flemish ports of Ghent and Antwerp; Gravelines could not expect to be relieved.
+Faced by this double threat, Francisco de Melo, Governor of the Spanish Netherlands, prioritised retaining the northern Flemish ports of Ghent and Antwerp, so Gravelines could not expect to be relieved.